 In Reading Practice, texts are chosen to match the ability of the group but still provide an element of challenge.
 Reading Practice provides a forum for pupils to demonstrate what they have learned about reading; the focus for the reading is concerned with extending strategies/objectives taught in shared reading.
-Following the recent introduction of The Little Wandle scheme Class 1 take part in Reading Practice session 3 times a week.
+As part of The Little Wandle phonics scheme, Class 1 take part in Reading Practice session 3 times a week.
 Each session having a different focus: decoding, prosody and comprehension.